Upon any adverse outcome or misdiagnosis in healthcare organizations, various issues can arise within the organization itself.

 Thus, the case is of topmost management to the downside.

-Generally, in the military, the personnel provide orders only to those directly below them in chain of command and they get orders from those who are directly above them.
+Generally, in the military, the personnel provide orders only to those directly below them in the chain of command and they get orders from those who are directly above them.

 Service members having difficulty can carry out orders and duty to appeal for providing relief directly to officer above the immediate commanders in the chain of command.